willofindie/kamamana/README.md

-This library also exposes the internal `nano-css` css-in-js engine (only used `addons` and `nano`, for now it's just `jsx`, `rule`), for custom use, which helps in re-using the library, whitout any custom `css-in-js` dependency required for parent project
+This library also exposes the internal `nano-css` css-in-js engine (only used `addons` and `nano`, for now it's just `jsx`, `rule`), for custom use, which helps in re-using the library, whitout any custom `css-in-js` dependency, making overall parent project bundle size small (if used)...

 ```js
 import { nano, rule, jsx } from 'kamamana';